Effie-Li/FFBP/tutorials/setting_up/installing_software.md

 ## Windows

 ### 1) Python
-Go to <https://www.python.org/downloads/windows/> and download the newest *64-bit* version of Python 3 (3.6.3 as of this writing) executable installer for your operating system.
+Download the python 3.6.4 installer from <https://www.python.org/ftp/python/3.6.4/python-3.6.4-amd64.exe>.
 Run the file.
-Check the box that says "Add python 3.x.x to the path" and then click install now.
+Check the box that says "Add python to the path" and then click install now.

 To test open your Command Prompt (search "cmd" on the start bar) and run
 ```